mengye22/sqlalchemy-challenge/README.md

   * When given the start and the end date, calculate the `TMIN`, `TAVG`, and `TMAX` for dates between the start and end date inclusive.

-## Bonus: Other Recommended Analyses

-* The following are optional challenge queries.
-These are highly recommended to attempt, but not required for the homework.

 ### Temperature Analysis I

-* Hawaii is reputed to enjoy mild weather all year.
-Is there a meaningful difference between the temperature in, for example, June and December?

-* You may either use SQLAlchemy or pandas's `read_csv()` to perform this portion.

-* Identify the average temperature in June at all stations across all available years in the dataset.
-Do the same for December temperature.

-* Use the t-test to determine whether the difference in the means, if any, is statistically significant.
-Will you use a paired t-test, or an unpaired t-test?
-Why?
+* Independent T-test for the datasets, since there is temperature between June and December is not dependent on each other.

+* Since p-value is smaller that 0.5, this means the test is statistically significant.

 ### Temperature Analysis II